 Clark County Environmental Services is working with Public Works to effectively manage the Camp Bonneville forests that support a diversity of plants and animals.

-The Camp Bonneville forestry stewardship plan (PDF) calls for selective thinning and other techniques to create a healthy forest ecosystem.
+The Camp Bonneville Forest Stewardship Plan (PDF) calls for selective thinning and other techniques to create a healthy forest ecosystem.
 The modest income generated from these wood products will be used at Camp Bonneville for forest operations, property management and other activities, such as road maintenance.

-Clark County’s Camp Bonneville forestry program is certified by the Forest Stewardship Council and the American Tree Farm System’s Sustainable Forest Initiative.
+Clark County’s Camp Bonneville forestry program is certified by the Forest Stewardship Council and the American Tree Farm System.

 Invasive vegetation control